ArctosDB/documentation-wiki/_how_to/How-to-bulkload-addl-locality-attributes.markdown

 date_updated:
 ---

-# How To Bulkload More Than Six Locality Attributes

 The limit of 6 locality attributes in the Record Bulkloader can be overcome using the following method.

 Use 5 locality attributes to load whatever you want, but save the sixth for data management history.
 In that locality attribute, make the value a message to yourself, and put the additional values to be recorded in the remark for the attribute.
 For Example: